Samuel Gorton: Beliefs, demonization, and restitution

 In his day, Gorton was largely reviled by those who were not his followers, and his insolence towards colonial leaders made him the butt of most early writers of Rhode Island's colonial history.
 Nathaniel Morton was the keeper of the Plymouth records for years, and he published a "libellous and scandalous" book about Gorton while he was still alive.
-On 30 June 1669, Gorton wrote a lengthy letter of denial, refuting virtually every point made by Morton.
+On June 30, 1669, Gorton wrote a lengthy letter of denial, refuting virtually every point made by Morton.
 More than a century later, however, Rhode Island Secretary of State Samuel Eddy wrote, "In the case of Gorton... no one of the first settlers has received more unmerited reproach, nor any one suffered so much injustice.
 His opinions on religious subjects were probably somewhat singular, though certainly not more so than in any at this day.
 But that was his business; his opinions were his own and he had a right to them."
 Later, Rhode Island historian and Lieutenant Governor Samuel G. Arnold wrote of Gorton:

 Gorton was described as being gentle and sympathetic in private intercourse, and generous and sympathetic in nature.
 He gave to others the same liberty of thought and expression that he claimed for himself.
 One of his biographers wrote that, after Roger Williams, no man was more instrumental in establishing the foundation of equal civil rights and liberty in Rhode Island.
 Puritan scholar Philip Gura sees him as "not a dangerous and immoral troublemaker but rather a man who, more than any other New Englander, was in step with the religious politics of his times and whose history illuminates the complexity of the relationship of American to English Puritanism."

 Writings by and about Gorton

 Gorton's first book was Simplicities Defence.
 He wrote another book while in England entitled An Incorruptible Key composed of the CX.
 Psalms wherewith you may open the rest of the Scriptures.
 This book was published in 1647 and expanded the commentary on his radical beliefs.
 After returning to New England, he wrote Saltmarsh returned from the Dead (1655), inspired by the new model army chaplain John Saltmarsh who had died in 1647.
 The sequel to this was An Antidote against the Common Plague of the World (1656) which was dedicated to Oliver Cromwell.
 This volume centers on Matthew 23, in which the scribes and Pharisees are condemned for degrading God's will and word.
 Gorton's final published work was Antidote Against Pharisaical Teachers (1656), though he left behind an unpublished manuscript of several hundred pages entitled Exposition upon the Lord's Prayer.

 Two book-length biographical accounts of Gorton have been published.
-In 1896, Lewis G. Janes published Samuel Gorton: a forgotten Founder of our Liberties and Adelos Gorton published The Life and Times of Samuel Gorton in 1907.
-The latter work includes an extensive account of Rhode Island's earliest colonial records.
+In 1896, Lewis G. Janes published Samuel Gorton: a forgotten Founder of our Liberties.
+Adelos Gorton published The Life and Times of Samuel Gorton in 1907, which includes an extensive account of Rhode Island's earliest colonial records.